What is Website Copywriting? The Ultimate Guide

 - Keyword Research: I find search terms that their audience is using and that they can realistically rank for.
 I like to focus on long-tail, lower-competition keywords tied to buyer intent (e.g., “business coach for entrepreneurs”).

 - Audience Research: Then, I dig into pain points, objections, desires, and buying behavior.
 I do ideal client research, and gather online comments and testimonials.
+You can grab the exact copy templates and questionnaires I use here.

 2. Idea Curation